yh382/F1-Tenth-Duke/configuring_nx.rst

 Configuring the NVIDIA Jetson NX
 =========================================

 1. Flash Jetson NX with NVIDIA SDK Manager
 ----------------------------------

+Before we start, you need to connect FC REC and GND using jumpers to enter the recovery mode.

 1. Install SDK manager in your host Linux computer.

 2. Open SDK manager with command 'sdkmanager' and login to your NVIDIA account.
 If you don't have a NVIDIA account, you can sign up in the NVIDIA official website.

 3. Choose Target hardware and operating system in SDK manager.

 Use the USB to Micro-USB line to connect your target device and host computer.
 Then the target hardware shoulb be deteced automatically.

 We suggest not to select Host Machine if you don't need NVIDIA components in your host computer.
-And highlt recoomand that don't select DeepStream, becasue 16GB storage space for our board is very limitted.
+And highly recoomand that don't select DeepStream, becasue 16GB storage space for our board is very limitted.
 As for Target Operating System, you can choose a version that is compatible with your system.

 After finishing all these setup options, press CONTINUE for the next step.

         .. figure:: Images/STEP01.jpg
                 :align: center